CONP-PCNO/conp-dataset/.github/CONTRIBUTING.md

 5. Open a pull request (PR) to the main repository.
 For steps 3. and 4., see detailed instructions in the sections below.

-This follows a very common GitHub workflow.
-If you are not familiar with it, we suggest to read [GitHub documentation](https://help.github.com/en), in particular the articles on [forks] (https://help.github.com/en/articles/working-with-forks) and [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
+If you are not familiar with
+these steps, we suggest to read [GitHub documentation](https://help.github.com/en), in particular the articles on [forks] (https://help.github.com/en/articles/working-with-forks) and [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

-Your PR will be reviewed by two members of our technical team.
+Your PR will be reviewed by at least two members of our technical team.
 They will make sure that your contribution meets the quality standards for inclusion in this repository.
 Refer to the [PR template](https://github.com/CONP-PCNO/conp-dataset/.github/PULL_REQUEST_TEMPLATE.md)